Life in the Mud:

 Flamingo feathers are pink from the food they eat.
 When a flamingo feather falls out, it loses its pink color.

-Reid Park Zoo has hatched four flamingo chicks in the last several years.
-The youngest, Tweedle, was hatched in October of 2015.
+Reid Park Zoo has hatched several flamingo chicks in the last few years.
 Flamingo chicks start out downy and gray; then start growing their pink feathers after a few months.